-Having the right resources makes managing a business a whole lot easier, especially when it comes to a fully-functioning busy coffee shop.
+Having the right resources makes managing a business a whole lot easier, and this includes a busy coffee shop.

 Is your coffee shop still relatively new?
-Are you thinking of doing a redo?
-Either way, having a good business plan in place is a good way to help keep your business on track, have a plan and feel confident about the future.
+Are you thinking about a renovation?
+Either way, having a good business plan in place is a good way to help keep your business on track and feel confident about the future.

 Here are some good business plan templates to get started with:

 Having a business plan will help you stand out from your competition as well as help you gain funding from bankers and investors.
-You can make your business plan as short or as long as you wish – and don’t worry if there are adjustments over time.
+You can make your business plan as short or as long as you wish, you make adjustments if these are necessary.

 CoffeeGeek is one of the most well-known and useful websites out there for coffee lovers and coffee shop owners.
 They have essential guides that include how to buy an espresso machine, a guide to milk frothing and consumer reviews on coffee equipment.
 If you’re new to coffee equipment and supplies, make sure to bookmark this site for future reference.

 Once you have a list of the items you want to buy, it’s time to head to the shops!
 Nisbets is one of the many catering suppliers where you can do all your coffee shop equipment shopping in one go.
-You’ll find everything from crockery, to coffee machines, to disposables and clothing.
+You’ll find everything from crockery to coffee machines and disposables to clothing.
 Their delivery service makes it easy to purchase from the comfort of your coffee shop.

 Although demand for coffee is growing, so is competition.
-New coffee shops are opened every few months in the UK, making it harder and harder to stand out.
+New coffee shops open every few months in the UK, making it harder and harder to stand out.
 However, with the right branding and marketing tactics your coffee can easily outsmart competition.

-Some examples of using branding to stand out are: specialising in one kind of coffee (Ethiopian?), sticking to a theme (cat cafe 🐈), offering specific types of products (vegan cupcakes 🧁) and implementing a unique kind of decor.
+Some examples of using branding to stand out are: specialising in one kind of coffee, offering specific types of products and implementing a unique decor.
 If you’re new to branding and marketing, we’ve put together a few resources to help you get started: